- What is the origin of Benediction?

 Prophecies, by giving a glimpse of the future events and their importance from Gods point of view, help us to get our priorities right.

-should not be taken as a history lesson of the future.
+Prophecies, however, should not be taken as a history lesson of the future.
 They are often deliberately

 Hence, whereas there are trustworthy Catholic prophecies, one has to be wary about attempts to interpret them, as there is no guarantee that those interpretations will be correct.
 In particular, I would advise readers of Catholic Prophecy, by Yves Dupont, to take it with more than a grain of salt.
 He devotes a chapter to the prophecies of Nostradamus, omitting to mention that this seer had been put on the Index where he remained until the Index itself was scrapped after Vatican II.
 Nostradamus is not a Catholic seer, and his prophecies are highly suspect.

-St. Malachy, I personally think it possible that his list applies only
+In what concerns St. Malachy, I personally think it possible that his list applies only to notable popes,